blawson69/Versus/README.md

 ## Modifier
 An optional modifier can be provided for tandem games.
 This modifier is added to the threshold on each round after the first, making the game increasingly harder.
 For instance, giving a modifier of 1 with a threshold of 10 will make the threshold for round two 11, round three 12, etc. You can use decimals to increase the threshold at lower increments.
 A modifier of 0.5 will increase threshold by 1 every other round.
 Negative numbers are not allowed and will be converted to positive numbers.

+## Buy In
+When Betting Pool is turned on during contest setup, you may set the buy in amount (in GP).
+This is the amount that every character pays into the pool when they bet on a contestant.
+Characters can only buy in once, and only for the amount set.
+Default is 100 GP.

 ## Commands
 `!versus config`